dssg/MLinPractice/case-studies-failure.md

 ---

-## Case 3 · Predicting sepsis in hospitalized patients
+## Case 3 · Predicting sepsis in hospitalized patients (EPIC)
 {: #case-3 }

-**The goal.** Alert clinicians early when a hospitalized patient may be developing sepsis.
+**The goal.** Alert clinicians early when a hospitalized patient may be developing sepsis to prevent sepsis.

 **The system.** A proprietary model built into a widely used electronic health record and deployed at **hundreds of US hospitals**.
 It rescored patients every